1ambda/golang/README.md

 > If C++ and Java are about type hierarchies and the taxonomy of types, **Go is about composition**

+> Q. Hey gophers, what was the best/worst moment of your experienes lenaring golang?
+> A. **The worst was interface, but the best was also interface**

 - [Stackoverflow: What's the mearning of interface{} ?](http://stackoverflow.com/questions/23148812/go-whats-the-meaning-of-interface)
 - [How to use interfaces in Go](http://jordanorelli.com/post/32665860244/how-to-use-interfaces-in-go)